Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Discussion

 \subsection{How often do LLMs group the words correctly but present incorrect reasons?}

 To measure the disparity between LLMs making correct clustering and providing the correct reasoning or category name for their choice, we use a measure calculated from the clustering and categorical reasoning scores.
-Since the categorical reasoning score is the number of categories reasoned correctly and the clustering score considers whether the grouping was correct independent of the reason behind it, $\frac{\text{unweighted clustering}}{\text{categorical reasoning}}$ tells us how common it is for LLMs to cluster categories correctly by chance.
+Since the categorical reasoning score is the number of categories reasoned correctly and the clustering score considers whether the grouping was correct independent of the reason behind it, $\frac{\text{categorical reasoning}}{\text{unweighted clustering}}$ tells us how common it is for LLMs to cluster categories correctly by chance.

 The average ratios in Table~\ref{table: ratio} are fairly high, close to or above 80\%.
-The highest overall performing models GPT-4o and Claude 3 Opus have the highest ratios as well.
-Though it is fairly uncommon that a model will correctly group without correctly reasoning, there are very few instances where models received both a clustering score of 4 (fully solved game) and a categorical reasoning score of 4.
+The highest overall performing models Claude 3.5 Sonnet and GPT-4o have the highest ratios as well.
+Though it is fairly uncommon that a model will correctly group words without correctly naming the reasoning behind that grouping, there are very few instances where models received both a clustering score of 4 (fully solved game) and a categorical reasoning score of 4.